ocaml-multicore/kcas/README.md

 the updates are only done in case of success.

 A problem with the `transfer` function above is that it is not a composable transaction.
-The transaction mechanism provided by **kcas** does not implicitly perform rollbacks of changes made to locations, but it does offer low level support for nested conditional transactions.
+The transaction mechanism provided by **Kcas** does not implicitly perform rollbacks of changes made to locations, but it does offer low level support for nested conditional transactions.